lada000/pick_a_card/README.md

 # pick_a_card
-A very simple program created exclusively for training with github
+A very simple program created exclusively for training with GitHub